HCanber/ExpressionTreeDebugVisualizer/README.md

 ![Click magnifying icon](https://raw.github.com/HCanber/ExpressionTreeDebugVisualizer/screenshots/show.png)

-When you see the magnifying glass icon in a DataTip, in a debugger variables window, or in the QuickWatch dialog box, next to a Expression, you can click the magnifying glass to show the expression as a tree.
+When you see the magnifying glass icon in a DataTip, in a debugger variables window, or in the QuickWatch dialog box, next to an Expression, you can click the magnifying glass to show the expression as a tree.

 ![Visualizing an Expression Tree](https://raw2.github.com/HCanber/ExpressionTreeDebugVisualizer/screenshots/visualizer.png)